Anyaleef/haifa-stadium-schedule-monitor/README.md

 ## How it works

 The script downloads the Haifa Stadium schedule page and uses BeautifulSoup to extract the listed games.
+Each game is stored as structured data containing its competition, teams, date, and optional kickoff time.
+T A game is identified using the two teams and the full competition name.
+Its date and kickoff time are treated as properties that may change.
-Each game is stored with its date, kickoff time, teams, and competition information.
-The current schedule is compared with the previously saved schedule in `state.json`.
+On each run, the current schedule is compared with the previous state stored in `state.json`.
-If new games are detected, the bot sends a Telegram update listing them.
-On each daily run, the script also checks whether a game is taking place that day.
-If so, it sends a morning reminder and records that the reminder was already sent to prevent duplicates.
+The monitor can then distinguish between: A new game, a date or kickoff-time change, and a future game that was removed from the schedule.
+After processing the schedule, the current state is saved for the next run.
+The state file also keeps the most recent history entries for detected events and reminders.

+## Telegram notifications

+The bot sends different notifications depending on what changed:
+- 🟢 New game added
+- 🟡 Existing game date or kickoff time changed
+- ⚠️ Future game removed from the published schedule
+- 🔴 Game-day reminder
+- 🚨 Monitoring/parsing failure

 ## Environment variables

 The Telegram credentials are not stored in the code.
-They are stored as GitHub Actions secrets:
+They are provided through environment variables and configured as GitHub Actions secrets:
 ```Text
 TELEGRAM_BOT_TOKEN
 TELEGRAM_CHAT_ID